nkatarow/wordpress-boilerplate-theme/README.md

 **Starting point for custom Wordpress theme development.**

-The primary goals of this build process are a clean, component based organization, mixed with automation for CSS/SASS and JavaScript concatination and minification/uglification.
+The primary goals of this build process are a clean, component based organization, mixed with automation for CSS/SASS and JavaScript concatenation and minification/uglification.

 ## Author(s) / Inspiration
 Build process, base styles, and JavaScript by [Nick Katarow](http://github.com/nkatarow).

 Original [Starkers Theme](https://github.com/viewportindustries/starkers) built by [Viewport Industries, Ltd](http://http://viewportindustries.com/).

-SASS Structure and base styles inspirted by [Brad Frost](http://bradfrostweb.com/)'s [Pattern Lab](http://demo.patternlab.io/).
+SASS Structure and base styles inspired by [Brad Frost](http://bradfrostweb.com/)'s [Pattern Lab](http://demo.patternlab.io/).

 ## What it does